A&B: An abbreviation that many conference venues use for Accommodation & Breakfast.

 Registration Fee: Cost of attending a conference, fees can vary according to the time of registration, level of participation and also membership type.

 Registration Pack: Information provided for the attendee of the event, materials such as location maps, agenda, programme and badges.
+This is usually emailed.

 Risk Assessment / Management: Assessing the possibility of injury or loss to the person attending the conference.
 Also making sure there is adequate insurance covering every eventuality.
+We provide a detailed Risk Assessment for every event we manage.

 Room Set-Up: The layout and arrangement of a meeting room specified by the client using equipment, chairs, tables and other furniture.